-In recent years, restaurant marketing teams have become obsessed with the idea of reaching online influencers with promotions, announcements and other messages..
+In recent years, restaurant marketing teams have become obsessed with the idea of reaching online influencers with promotions, announcements and other messages.

 I do believe that in the right time and place, each of these tactics can be a valuable component in a larger restaurant marketing strategy.
 But do restaurants and retail marketers have more to gain by focusing their efforts the folks who are already excited about, and willing to recommend their brand to their friends?

-Find out why as I talk with two marketers who are already helping brands to identify and activate armies of brand advocates.
+In episode #002 of the Social Restaurant Podcast, I talk with two marketers who are already helping brands to identify and activate armies of brand advocates.

-Rob Fuggetta is the CEO of Zuberance, and Apple brand marketing alumni and tenured technology CMO.
-Rob is also the author of “Brand Advocates: Turning Enthusiastic Customers into a Powerful Marketing Force”.
+Rob Fuggetta is the CEO of Zuberance, an Advocate marketing company that manages and powers ongoing Advocate marketing programs for leading consumer and business brands.
+He’s also the author of Brand Advocates: Turning Enthusiastic Customers into a Powerful Marketing Force.